ColourlessSpearmint/Mantis/README.md

 This section describes how to run the code.
 For instructions on how to play Mantis, consult the [official rules](https://www.explodingkittens.com/pages/how-to-play-mantis).

+If you don't want to run the project locally, you can also use my [Colab demo](https://colab.research.google.com/drive/1ZNCDydqIY79T9lViSvtTxuxSISGiUHdg?usp=sharing).

 1.  **Clone the Repository**:
     ```bash
     git clone https://github.com/ColourlessSpearmint/Mantis.git